damianXYZ8/message-center/README.md

 # message-center
-MessageCenter is a mechanism to register and dispatch events
+MessageCenter is a simple mechanism to register and dispatch events